The former Bryant Bulldog softball stand-out will begin her coaching career with the Friars.

 On January 20, 2006 Kerri Jacklets was named head coach of the Providence College softball program.
-Jacklets recently completed her ninth season as the head coach of the program.
+Jacklets enters her 10th season as the head coach of the program.
 In her tenure, Jacklets has led Providence to five BIG EAST Tournament berths.

 In 2013, Providence finished with a record of 23-28-1, including nine BIG EAST Conference wins.
 Jessie Bryant was named to the All-BIG EAST Second Team and earned the BIG EAST Player of the Week on April 22.
 Freshman Kiki Baldassari was named College Sports Madness BIG EAST Rookie of the Year.
 As a team, the Friars recorded the highest batting average in program history with a .289 average.